You have a big idea, truckloads of ambition, and dreams of a thriving Delaware LLC, and you’re mentally prepared to make it happen.

 Before anything else, you will need to decide on an LLC name.
 You must include a business name on your Certificate of Formation, and if the Department of State deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

-When you land on an ideal business name, make sure that it adheres to Delaware’s business name requirements, which say that it must contain the words “Limited Liability Company,” or the abbreviation “L.L.C.” or “LLC,” and refrain from using any form of the word “bank” without approval from the Delaware Banking Commission.
+When you land on an ideal business name, make sure that it adheres to Delaware’s business name requirements, which say that it must contain the words “Limited Liability Company,” or the abbreviations “L.L.C.” or “LLC,” and refrain from using any form of the word “bank” without approval from the Delaware Banking Commission.
 Further, it can’t contain any “lewd, vulgar, or racist” language, so keep it kind and family-friendly!

 But following the rules won’t matter if your name is already taken.
 Perform a business name search to find out if it’s available.